UAlbertaALTLab/morphodict/src/blaeng/README.md

 # MISSING TRANSDUCERS

 ```

-Generating from the instructions set!
+I had to make transducers.
+Generating from the instructions we just collected today!

 `git clone giellalt/lang-bla`
 after generating the FSTs with the default infrastructure:
 ```
 hfst-xfst
 ```
-And run:
+And ran:
 ```
 read lexc src/fst/morphology/lexicon.lexc
 define Morphology